tstack/lnav/docs/source/sqltab.rst

 :top_time: The timestamp of the top line in the view or NULL if the view is not time-based.
 This value can be UPDATEd to move the view to the given time.
+:top_file: The file the top line in the view is from.
 :paused: Indicates if the view is paused and will not load new data.
 :search: The search string for this view.
 This value can be UPDATEd to initiate a text search in this view.
 :filtering: Indicates if the view is applying filters.
 :movement: The movement mode, either 'top' or 'cursor'.
+:top_meta: A JSON object that contains metadata related to the top line in the view.
+:selection: The number of the line that is focused for selection.

 lnav_views_echo
 ---------------